iAmMe27/WoD/PostInstall.md

 ## Errata for current WoD version
 > [!CAUTION]
-> **These steps are only for version 1.7.0 of WOD!**
+> **These steps are only for version 1.7.1 of WOD!**
-> If you are on a differen version of the modlist, you **do not** need to to these steps.
+> If you are on a differen version of the modlist, you **do not** need to read this or do anything.

 No version is perfect, and some errors managed to sneak into this one as well.
-Some of them can be corrected by you easily, others cannot.

-### Disable Benchmarking in Cell Offset Generator
-Benchmarking this is only needed for develpment purposes.

-- In MO2, navigate to `Essentials` -> `Cell Offset Generator`.
-Right click it and select `Open in Explorer`.
-- Navigate to `F4SE` -> `Plugins` and open `CellOffsetGenerator.toml` in a text editor.
-- Change `bRunBenchmark = true` to `bRunBenchmark = false`.

-### Rust Face with X-SENSUOUS
-The default textures of X-SENSUOUS come in a 2K resolution, which breaks overlay and make up mods and leads to permanent rust face.
-You can convert the textures (to 1K) yourself if you know how to.
-If not, wait for the next update or try one of the other skin choices.
+### Ketaros Philon cards not showing up
+This has been the case since 1.7.0
+Currently we do not know why this happens, but as it is a low priority issue, it wasn't fixed in this hotfix release.

 ## Handling nxm links